salesforce/pomgen/README.md

 ## External Dependencies

-- [Python 2.7](https://github.com/salesforce/pomgen/issues/1) is required and must be in your PATH
+- Python 3 is required and must be in your PATH
 - You need to install [lxml](https://lxml.de): pip install --user lxml
 - Everything has been testing with Bazel 1.0.
 Other Bazel versions may work.